Pāmu: New Zealand's Premier State-Owned Farming Enterprise

 Important Company Events

-- Innovation in Agritech: In response to labor shortages and the need for increased efficiency, Pāmu invested heavily in agritech solutions.
-This includes the implementation of automated milking systems and advanced livestock monitoring technologies.
+- Innovation in Agritech: To address labor shortages and improve efficiency, Pāmu invested in agritech solutions, including automated milking systems and advanced livestock monitoring technologies.

-- Market Expansion: Pāmu expanded its export markets in 2022, increasing its footprint in Asia and the Middle East, which contributed significantly to its revenue growth.
+- Market Expansion: In 2022, Pāmu expanded its export markets, enhancing its presence in Asia and the Middle East, which significantly boosted its revenue growth.

 Management